momenelbarrawy/momenelbarrawy.github.io/content/portswigger/XSS/Reflected XSS into attribute with angle brackets HTML-encoded/Reflected XSS into attribute with angle brackets HTML-encoded.md

 ![a](/portswigger/XSS/Reflected%20XSS%20into%20attribute%20with%20angle%20brackets%20HTML-encoded/images/test-open-tag-source.png)

-Also the input reflected iside HTML attribute, so we will try to close the open attribute and write new one
+The input is also reflected inside an HTML attribute.
+We will try to close the attribute and add a new event handler attribute:

 ```html
 " onmouseover="alert(50)"
 ```